-IDOLATRY-15/The List of Idols in the Ten Commandments
+IDOLATRY-16/The Idols’ List in the Ten Commandments

 1: Denying Moses’ First Commandment is IDOLATRY

 Let’s repeat: Doing the opposite of what the First of Moses’ Ten Commandments says, is a sort of IDOLATRY.
 Thus, if the Commandment says:

 3. “Who took you out of Egypt Land…” (Kingship)